DMUNP 2026 | Boston 2026-06-13 | 2026-06-13 | mymun

 Apply.
 Legislate.
 Lead.

-Two days.
 Three chambers.
-Nine legislative agendas.
-Over 900 delegates.
+Nine agendas.
+900+ delegates.

-Applications are open at mymun.com
+Applications are now open on MyMUN.

 Support & Assistance